Joe Biden’s Sandy Hook claim challenged by brother of shooting victim

 CLICK HERE TO GET THE FOX NEWS APP

-But the Parkland shooting happened in February 2018, more than a year after Biden left the vice presidency.
+But the Parkland shooting happened in February 2018, more than a year after Biden had left the vice presidency.

 “@JoeBiden is either a liar or he’s losing his mind,” Lewis concludes.

 Gaffes have been one area of concern for the Biden campaign, which has been losing momentum in recent weeks.
-Other topics that have some supporters worried include increased scrutiny of Ukraine business dealings that involved Biden’s son Hunter Biden.
+Other topics that have some supporters worried include increased scrutiny of Ukraine business dealings that involved Biden’s son, Hunter Biden.

 A recent poll in the early primary state of South Carolina shows both Sen. Elizabeth Warren and Sen. Bernie Sanders gaining support in the Palmetto State since July, while Biden has lost support over the same period.